hypervel/hypervel.org/docs/README.md

 ### Authorization

 You'll often need to check whether an authenticated user is authorized to perform a specific action.
-Laravel Hyperf's model policies make it a breeze:
+Hypervel's model policies make it a breeze:

 ```shell:no-line-numbers
 php artisan make:policy UserPolicy